Join Us

 ◇ Since we are choosing Python as our first language, Python is the preferred first language to learn, but R is also fine.

-◇ It would be even better if you can use VSCode, Git, Jupyter Notebook, Rstudio, Docker, etc., but this is not a problem even after you enroll.
+◇ It would be even better if you can use VSCode, Git, Jupyter Notebook, Rstudio, Docker, and Singularity, but this is not a problem even after you enroll.

 ◆ Experience with NGS analysis